- Find a Trail

 Woonsocket to Providence (Rhode Island)

-The Blackstone River Greenway in Rhode Island spans 19.5 miles, including some on-road riding.
-The paved pathway begins at the Rivers Edge Parking Area on the western bank of the Blackstone River in Woonsocket, a city that borders the Massachusetts–Rhode Island state line.
+The Blackstone River Bikeway in Rhode Island spans 19.5 miles, including some on-road riding.
+The city of Woonsocket has constructed a segment of bikeway from the Massachusetts state line into the city's Cold Spring Park, with another currently disconnected segment heading northeast along the river out from Market Square.
+The main segment of paved trail begins at the Rivers Edge Parking Area on the western bank of the Blackstone River in Woonsocket.
 From the trailhead, you’ll travel south through the heart of the river’s industrial past.

 The trail is fairly wide with excellent wayfinding signage.
 After briefly following along a park access road, the trail crosses the road and continues through the Rivers Edge Recreation Complex, where you’ll have access to putting greens, a playground, restroom facilities, and multiple sports fields.
 Traveling out of the park, the trail parallels an active rail line as you make your way south, leaving Woonsocket behind and entering the community of Manville.
 There are multiple places to stop along the way to take in the beauty of the river and read interpretive signage about the trail’s history.